DANS-KNAW/dans-datastation-architecture/docs/dev.md

 !!! note "Debugging Dataverse"

     For DANS developers it is **not necessary (nor preferable)** to set up Dataverse and its dependencies Solr and PostGreSQL on your development laptop, as described in the developer docs.
-Instead you should use the pre-build vagrant box, which is available only for DANS developers.
+Instead you should use the pre-built vagrant boxes, which are available only for DANS developers.

 Skosmos
 -------